Scholastic Corporation

 Scholastic Corporation (SCHL) - Company Information

-Scholastic Corporation publishes and distributes children's books worldwide.
-It operates in three segments: Children's Book Publishing and Distribution, Education Solutions, and International.
-The Children's Book Publishing and Distribution segment publishes and distributes children's books, e-books, media, and interactive products through its school book club and fair channels, as well as trade channels.
-Its original publications include the Harry Potter, Hunger Games, Bad Guys, Baby-Sitters Club graphic novels, Magic School Bus, Captain Underpants, Dog Man, Wings of Fire, Cat Kid Comic Club, Goosebumps, and Clifford The Big Red Dog; and licensed properties comprise the Peppa Pig and Pokemon.
-In addition, this segment publishes and creates books plus and novelty products for children, including titles, such as the Pastel Studio, Mini Clay World Candy Cart, LEGO Gear Bots, Never Touch series, and other titles under the Klutz and the Make Believe Ideas names; and non-fiction books under the Children's Press and Franklin Watts names.
-The Education Solutions segment publishes and distributes classroom magazines under the Scholastic News, Scholastic Scope, Storyworks, Let's Find Out, and Junior Scholastic names; supplemental and classroom materials and programs, and related support services; and print and on-line reference, and non-fiction products, as well as consulting services.
-The International segment offers original trade and educational publishing programs; distributes children's books, digital educational resources, and other materials through school-based book clubs, school-based book fairs, and trade channels; produces and distributes magazines; and provides online subscription services.
-The company distributes its products and services directly to schools and libraries through retail stores and the Internet.
-Scholastic Corporation was founded in 1920 and is headquartered in New York, New York.
+Scholastic Corporation, a company founded in 1920 and headquartered in New York, New York, specializes in the global creation and distribution of literary and educational materials for young people.
+Its operations are structured into three key business divisions: Children's Book Publishing and Distribution, Education Solutions, and International.
+The Children's Book Publishing and Distribution unit is responsible for developing and supplying books, e-books, various media, and interactive products for children.
+These are made available through school-based book clubs and book fairs, as well as conventional retail channels.
+Notable proprietary series within its catalog include Harry Potter, The Hunger Games, Bad Guys, Baby-Sitters Club graphic novels, Magic School Bus, Captain Underpants, Dog Man, Wings of Fire, Cat Kid Comic Club, Goosebumps, and Clifford The Big Red Dog.
+The division also features popular licensed properties such as Peppa Pig and Pokémon.
+Moreover, this segment produces activity kits and novelty items for children, offering titles like Pastel Studio, Mini Clay World Candy Cart, LEGO Gear Bots, and the Never Touch series, under its Klutz and Make Believe Ideas imprints.
+Additionally, it publishes non-fiction works through its Children's Press and Franklin Watts lines.
+The Education Solutions segment provides classroom magazines, including Scholastic News, Scholastic Scope, Storyworks, Let's Find Out, and Junior Scholastic.
+It also develops and delivers supplementary educational resources, curriculum programs, and related support services, alongside print and digital reference and non-fiction materials, and specialized consulting.
+Internationally, the International segment develops its own trade and educational publishing programs.
+It facilitates the distribution of children's books, digital educational tools, and other materials via school-based book clubs, school-hosted book fairs, and broader trade outlets.
+This division further produces and circulates magazines and offers online subscription services.
+The company's diverse range of products and services reaches its audience directly through schools and libraries, as well as through retail stores and online platforms.

 Analyst Sentiment